NickAzureDevops/DevOps-The-Hard-Way-Azure/README.md

 3) Create Azure AD Group  and AZ login details for AKS Admins by running the create azure terraform-storage.sh in th azure folder which will create the cluster

-4) Terraform - create all of the Azure cloud services you'll need from an environment [(Readme/Terrform-Azure/Readme.md)]
+4) Terraform - [Create all of the Azure cloud services you'll need from an environment] (https://github.com/nicholaschangIT/DevOps-The-Hard-Way-Azure/blob/main/Terrform-Azure/Readme.md)

 [Using ARM Templates to Deploy VMs]